david-andrew/dewy-lang/docs/src/range-types.md

 > Note: only integer ranges can be used to index into sequences (TBD if this might be relaxed to real valued ranges).

-Also, because of juxtaposition, we can easily make the selection inclusive or exclusive on either side.
+Also, because array access is a juxtapose expression, we can easily make the selection inclusive or exclusive on either side.

 ```dewy
 full_string = 'this is a string'